 Stoneware flagons were used to contain numerous different substances from beverages to chemicals.
 The majority of those shown here were used for drinks, both alcoholic and non-alcoholic.

 Prior to around 1890 the majority of flagons had impressed markings.
-As with ginger beer bottles, later flagons tended to have printed markings.
+As with ginger beer bottles, later flagons tended to have printed markings

 Fenton (incl.
 Heron Cross)